dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ## 4 - The components

 For this vuejs example I have made a number of components that I have pulled into there own files in a comp folder in the root of the example folder.
-These are a whole buch of compoents that are used in each of the menus for various things like moving the position of the sun object with a canvas element, but then there are others that do the same thing only with dirrect text input of an angle and distance from a center point.
+These are a whole bunch of components that are used in each of the menus for various things like moving the position of the sun object with a canvas element, but then there are others that do the same thing only with direct text input of an angle and distance from a center point.

 ### 4.1 - sections-ui-grid